 For more information on Managed Land Settlement please visit the Afesis-corplan incremental settlement website initiative.

-See the short 4 minute video on Managed Land Settlement to the right (Quality 480) that further explains this concept.
-To see a higher quality version of this video (Quality 1080) click here
+Also see the short 4 minute video on Managed Land Settlement to the right (Quality 480) that further explains this concept.
+To see a higher resolution version of this video (Quality 1080) click here

 Incremental settlement is a pro-poor approach to settlement development that is being promoted and advocated for by Afesis-corplan and others.